2020 NFL Mock Draft: 5 OTs in Top 15 Picks

 7. Carolina Panthers: Derrick Brown, DT, Auburn

-The Panthers need all the help they can get on defense the unit was terrible last season, they were 22nd in the league allowing over 370 yards per game.
+The Panthers need all the help they can get on defense.
+The unit was poor last season, ranking 23rd in the league allowing more than 370 yards per game.
 Derrick Brown or Isaiah Simmons will be the pick here; I think Brown is the better player.

 8. Arizona Cardinals: Mekhi Becton, OT, Louisville

-The Arizona Cardinals are starting to put a nice little football together, for the offense to shine they will have to get more production from their offensive lineman, Becton is 6-7, 369-pound monster with excellent athleticism.
+The Arizona Cardinals are starting to put a nice little football team together.
+For the offense to shine, they will have to get more production from their offensive lineman.
+Becton is a 6-foot-7, 369-pound monster with excellent athleticism.

 9. Jacksonville Jaguars: Isaiah Simmons, LB, Clemson